Gorstak1979/Notes/README.md

 In Zadar I meet Jadranka Bistričić, whome I deflower first weekend after oath in the army, but I end up raped multiple times in the army, and Jadranka ends up sleeping with everyone I knew.

 Dad buys a red Kia Pride while I'm in the army.
 I drive to new years eve to Sukosan, where I make a son to a girl called Albina Hrnčević, but she is only 16 and doesn't want to raise the kid with me.
 I'm actually not even aware she was left pregnant.
+A weird thing happens there, I go through a stone arcade passage and all the people in the village and people at the house disappear.

 I get a job at Tisak, as a driver and meet Branka, a single mom with a 4yo son, and I make her pregnant, then she aborts, then we break up.
 I see her years later when she came to Tankerkomerc Marina for one hour to yacht with two Italian dudes on.